faisal2754/Web-Data-Labelling/meetings.md

 - Impediments: Time, other work

 Langiwe Mwale (Frontend):
+- Tasks completed Yesterday: Added new branch to repo and removed unnecesary files
 - Task for the Day: Front end testing of different Frameworks for UI design
 - Impediments: The difficulty of adding new components to the UI